Therealchainman/archive-cp/languages/cpp/custom_comparators.md

 ## Priority Queue

+You are comparing a and b, and if the operator returns true than a comes after b, order is (b, a)

 ```cpp
 struct priorityComp {
     // returns true mean it comes before in weak ordering, but means it comes after in priority queue.